MrWong99/binarysearch/README.md

 To build the Go binary for your operating system yourself you need to install Go and then run

 `go build .`

+## Special note for Virus detection

+Windows Defender tends to detect the binarysearch.exe as Virus even though it is not.
+The entire Source Code used to build the binary is in this repository so you can easily check if it is malicious and even build it locally by yourself.

+If you want to disable the Windows Defender threat protection for this file you can follow [this article](https://www.ghacks.net/2017/11/23/how-to-handle-failed-downloads-virus-detected-issues-on-windows-10/) however do use caution with these procedures!